opensearch-project/documentation-website/index.md

 - [Asynchronous search]({{site.url}}{{site.baseurl}}/search-plugins/async/) - Run search requests in the background
 - [Cross-cluster replication]({{site.url}}{{site.baseurl}}/replication-plugin/index/) - Replicate your data across multiple OpenSearch clusters

+## Test experimental features

+Experimental features allow you to test new functionality in OpenSearch.
+Because these features are still being developed, your testing and feedback can help shape the development of the feature before it's official released.
+To use experimental features, select the feature from links below

+We do not recommend use of experimental features in production.
+{: .note}

+### 2.3

 ## Docker quickstart